Orak: A Foundational Benchmark for Training and Evaluating LLM Agents on Diverse Video Games

 \subsection{Game Environments}

-\textbf{LLM Capabilities Required.} LLM agents require various capabilities to play video games.
-Figure~\ref{fig:llm_capabilities} summarizes the level of LLM capabilities required to play each game in \benchname{}, which is measured on a scale of 1 to 3, following the principled criteria adopted from \cite{wu2023smartplay}. \begin{itemize}[leftmargin=8pt,noitemsep] \item \textbf{Rule Following (RF)}: LLM agents should be able to follow game-specific rules.
-The level is measured by the extent to which adherence to rules is required for gameplay (1: single rule, 2: fewer than 5 rules, 3: 5 or more rules). \item \textbf{Logical Reasoning (LR)}: The number of LLM's reasoning hops required to determine an in-game action (1: 1 hop, 2: 1 to 3 hops, 3: 3 or more hops). \item \textbf{Spatial Reasoning (SR)}: The level of spatial understanding required for gameplay (1: not necessary, 2: required in specific situations, 3: critical to core gameplay). \item \textbf{Long-text Understanding (LTU)}: The extent of long-context comprehension required for gameplay (1: a few lines, 2: a few paragraphs, 3: longer than one page with 500$+$ words). \item \textbf{Long-term Planning (LP)}: The extent to which strategic planning is required (1: not necessary, 2: planning for up to 3 sequential actions, 3: essential to plan more than 3 sequential actions). \item \textbf{Error Handling (EH)}: The extent to which error correction is required during gameplay (1: not necessary, 2: requires a one-step rollback, 3: requires multi-step rollback and re-planning). \item \textbf{Odds Handling (OH)}: The extent to which understanding randomness is required for gameplay (1: not necessary, 2: randomness exists in game, 3: randomness is critical to core gameplay). \end{itemize}
+\paragraph{LLM Capabilities Required.} LLM agents require diverse capabilities to play games.
+Figure~\ref{fig:llm_capabilities} summarizes the capability levels needed for each game in \benchname{}, measured using principled criteria adopted from the context of game design~\citep{wu2023smartplay, koster2013theory}:

+\begin{itemize}[leftmargin=8pt,noitemsep] \item \textbf{Rule Following (RF).} The level is measured by the extent to which adherence to rules is required for gameplay (1: single rule, 2: fewer than 5 rules, 3: 5 or more rules). \item \textbf{Logical Reasoning (LR).} The number of LLM's reasoning hops required to determine an in-game action (1: 1 hop, 2: 1 to 3 hops, 3: 3 or more hops). \item \textbf{Spatial Reasoning (SR).} The level of spatial understanding required for gameplay (1: not necessary, 2: required in specific situations, 3: critical to core gameplay). \item \textbf{Long-text Understanding (LTU).} The extent of long-context comprehension required for gameplay (1: a few lines, 2: a few paragraphs, 3: longer than one page with 500$+$ words). \item \textbf{Long-term Planning (LP).} The extent to which strategic planning is required (1: not necessary, 2: planning for up to 3 sequential actions, 3: essential to plan more than 3 sequential actions). \item \textbf{Error Handling (EH).} The extent to which error correction is required during gameplay (1: not necessary, 2: requires a one-step rollback, 3: requires multi-step rollback and re-planning). \item \textbf{Odds Handling (OH).} The extent to which understanding randomness is required for gameplay (1: not necessary, 2: randomness exists in game, 3: randomness is critical to core gameplay). \end{itemize} The capability level is measured on a scale of 1 to 3 by 8 human participants, and the moderate value is reported.
+Since most video games are designed to require various cognitive abilities even for humans, they tend to require high levels of LLM capabilities in many dimensions.
+For example, action games, \emph{Street Fighter III} and \emph{Super Mario} in red, require spatial reasoning and rule following, more than long-context understanding and planning, while adventure games, \emph{Ace Attorney} and \emph{Her Story} in yellow, emphasize long-text understanding and logical reasoning due to the need to comprehend long storylines.
+More detailed analysis of required LLM capabilities for each game is in Appendix~\ref{appendix:llm_capabilities}.